 The application name is used for identifying your application on the developer portal.
 The client SDK does not use the application name for identifying the application; instead, it will use the AppID (ref.
 Access Keys).
 Multiple applications having the same application name is perfectly ok.

 Specify the server on which you want to create your application.
-Kii Cloud servers are currently located in the United States, Japan, China, Singapore, and Europe.
+Kii Cloud servers are currently located in the United States, Japan, Singapore, and Europe.

 See Selecting the server for more details.

 Specify the client SDKs you are going to use for the development.
 The REST API is always available.
 You can later change this setting, so you can start by selecting the minimum set.